 - Will you be receiving any pensions?
 Do they have cost of living adjustments or are they fixed?
-If you have survivor benefit, it is important to calculate all of your income options.
-Do not assume that a 50% survivorship benefit is adequate for spouse and any dependents.
+If you have survivor benefits, it is important to calculate all of your income options.
+Do not assume that a 50% survivorship benefit is adequate for the spouse and any dependents.

 Let’s say that you expect Social Security or pension will provide $26,000 and you want to live on $50,000.
 That means that your 403(b) needs to create $24,000 or $2000 a month in monthly income.
 The following hypothetical uses the following assumptions: